-- Development requires to be sited to minimise the visual effect on landscapes and provisions will be made to screen the development using natural features such as hedges and/or trees; - Where a development is proposed on prime quality agricultural land, on land with an environmental designation, or of historical significance, applicants must provide sufficient information on the potential impact on this existing land use and the mitigation that will be provided; - There is no significant impact on landscape/visual amenity, aircraft, rail and road safety in terms of glint and glare;
+- Development requires to be sited to minimise the visual effect on landscapes and provisions will be made to screen the development using natural features such as hedges and/or trees; - Where a development is proposed on prime quality agricultural land, on land with an environmental designation, or of historical significance, applicants must provide sufficient information on the potential impact on this existing land use and the mitigation that will be provided; - There is no significant impact on landscape/visual amenity, aircraft, rail and road safety in terms of glint and glare; - Any lighting and security fencing requires to be kept to a minimum.
+Natural features must be used where possible to assist in site security and screen security fencing;

-- Any lighting and security fencing should be kept to a minimum.
-Natural features should be used where possible to assist in site security and screen security fencing; - Access tracks to the solar farm should be kept to a minimum to better enable the site to be returned to its previous condition; - Construction compounds needed to enable the development requires to be located to minimise its environmental and amenity impact.
-Details of the size and location of the site office, machinery, plant and construction materials should be provided; - Foundations which enable the ground to be returned to its previous use will be preferred.
-Trenching and foundations require to be kept to a minimum;
+- Access tracks to the solar farm requires to be kept to a minimum to better enable the site to be returned to its previous condition; - Construction compounds needed to enable the development requires to be located to minimise its environmental and amenity impact.
+Details of the size and location of the site office, machinery, plant and construction materials requires to be provided; - Foundations which enable the ground to be returned to its previous use will be preferred.
+Trenching and foundations require to be kept to a minimum; - An appropriate ground maintenance programme will be required, and solar farms require to be designed to enable management through grazing by small livestock.
+This would require panels to be positioned at least 70cm above ground level and cabling to be suitably protected;

-- An appropriate ground maintenance programme will be required, and solar farms should be designed to enable management through grazing by small livestock.
-This would require panels to be positioned at least 70cm above ground level and cabling to be suitably protected; - On completion of the construction works, a Post Construction Road Survey will require to be undertaken by the applicant and any remediation works required will be agreed in writing with Renfrewshire Council.
-Any remediation works will require to be funded by the applicant; and, - Solar PV Farms are considered to be a temporary use of land will require to be returned to its previous use on expiry of planning consent.
+- On completion of the construction works, a Post Construction Road Survey will require to be undertaken by the applicant and any remediation works required will be agreed in writing with Renfrewshire Council.
+Any remediation works will require to be funded by the applicant; and, - Solar PV Farms are considered to be a temporary use of land and will require to be returned to its previous use on expiry of planning consent.
 Any decommissioning works will be agreed with Renfrewshire Council and funded by the applicant.

-Agricultural land identified as being Class 1, 2 or 3.1 in the land capability classification for agriculture developed by Macaulay Land Use Research Institute (now the James Hutton Institute)
+$1\ Agricultural\ land\ identified\ as\ being\ Class\ 1, 2\ or\ 3.1\ in\ the\ land\ capability\ classification\ for\ agriculture\ developed\ by\ Macaulay\ Land\ Use\ Research\ Institute\ (now\ the\ James\ Hutton\ Institute)$